jxsonl2/jason-lee-sph/README.md

 Error handling?

 Using a programming language of your choice, implement a long-running process that:
-• Accepts a csv file containing a list of up to 1000 urls with names at startup. - csv format must have no space between columns
+• DONE - Accepts a csv file containing a list of up to 1000 urls with names at startup. - csv format must have no space between columns
-• The process should pull all these urls every 10 minutes to check their HTTP status.
+• Cron - The process should pull all these urls every 10 minutes to check their HTTP status.
 • The process should also bind a local port, to provide a summary of monitoring status in the past hour in any suitable format.
-• Containerise the application
-A sample of the CV file might include:
+• Containerise the application - check python --version A sample of the CV file might include:

 Deployment Task